telegraphic/ska-sdp-datamodels/docs/src/xarray.rst

 Use of xarray
 =============

-ska-sdp-datamodels uses the `Xarray <https:/www.dask.org>`_ library instead of numpy in the data classes.
+ska-sdp-datamodels uses the `xarray <https://docs.xarray.dev/en/stable/#>`_ library instead of numpy in the data classes.
 All data classes are derived from xarray.Dataset.
 This change is motivated by the large range of capabilities available from xarray.
 These include: